88rising: Breakthrough (2017–2019)

 In its recap of the festival, Billboard described Head in the Clouds as an Asian-focused music festival aimed at international audiences.
-The festival was one of the first large scale U.S. music events specifically built around Asian and Asian diaspora artists.
-This further expanded 88riisng's role from record label to cultural curator.
 The festival was followed by the 88 Degrees and Rising tour in Fall 2018, which featured a lineup including the label's roster alongside Sen Morimoto and Kohh.

 In 2019, 88rising saw a sophomore studio releases from artists Higher Brothers and Rich Brian.
 On February 22, 2019, Higher Brothers released Five Stars, as their follow-up to their debut studio album Black Cab.
 The album featured many prominent hip-hop collaborators, including Schoolboy Q, JID, Denzel Curry, Ski Mask The Slump God, Soulja Boy and more.
 Five Stars became the top album on Chinese streaming platform Netease in Q1 of 2019 and the Higher Brothers were crowned Hip-Hop Artist of the Year.
 Netease also bestowed 88rising the Label of the Year award.
 On July 26, Rich Brian released his second studio album, The Sailor, which was primarily produced by Bekon and The Donuts and featured guest appearances from RZA, Joji and more.

 On July 17, 2019, Billboard announced the 2nd annual Head in the Clouds music festival for Saturday, August 17, 2019, at Los Angeles State Historic Park with an additional dance music stage and an expanded lineup of music artists.
 Californian food festival 626 Night Market curated the food vendors.
 The second festival saw the North American festival debut of K-Pop group iKon as well as performances by Joji, Rich Brian, Higher Brothers, NIKI, DPR Live and many more.
 Rolling Stone and Los Angeles Magazine compared the event's role in Asian music to that of Coachella in the U.S. festival circuit.
-These large scale events helped legitimize Asian artists in terms of the hip-hop genre in American festival culture, as they contributed significantly to the visibility of Asian representation in Western music spaces.

 The label also released their second compilation album, Head in the Clouds II, on October 11, 2019, which featured artists including Swae Lee of Rae Sremmurd, Jackson Wang, Phum Viphurit, Chungha and many more.
 A duet from the album, "I Love You 3000 II" by Stephanie Poetri and Wang, quickly topped the Billboard China Social Chart.